 Call us for more information at (877) 276-5084.
 If you received a subpoena notice from your ISP (Cox, Comcast and Charter/Spectrum are three of the common ones) and/or are facing a lawsuit over internet file-sharing call us for a free initial consultation.
 We have helped hundreds of clients.

 You can also email us through our contact form, and we will contact you.
 Make sure to leave your phone number.
 We are NOT a high-pressure law firm, and are here to give you answers to your common questions such as general options, FAQ's, and whatever else is on your mind.

 In California, no other firm has appeared in the number of cases we have.
 You can confirm this on the Federal Pacer system.

-TIP WHEN "WEIGHING YOUR OPTIONS".
-If someone (ex. a new lawyer or sometimes even an older lawyer) tells you they can settle your case for nothing, or for a couple hundred or thousand dollars, for example, tell them to PUT IT IN WRITING and ask the to pay the difference if they are not able to achieve their stated result.
-This is a common problem we have heard from people, it's known as "the lowball close."
-Once they get you on retainer, the lawyer may say "oh, wow, they want 20k on this one, sorry, did my best."
-By then it is too late.
+TIP WHEN "WEIGHING YOUR OPTIONS. " If someone (ex., a new lawyer or sometimes even an older lawyer) tells you they can settle your case for nothing, or for a couple hundred or thousand dollars, for example, tell them to PUT IT IN WRITING and ask them to pay the difference if they are not able to achieve their stated result.
+This is a common problem we have heard from people; it's known as "the lowball close."
+Once they get you on retainer, the lawyer may say, "oh, wow, they want 20k on this one, sorry, did my best."
+By then, it is too late.
 Don't fall for these tricks.